 15. Jurassic Park in Wayne’s World 2

 If Jurassic Park taught us anything, it’s that nothing says “warning: massive dino approaching” quite like a shot of a vibrating glass of water, and the dudes at Wayne’s World 2 nail this detail in their own version.
-Go to the 1:13 mark in the video below to check it out.
+Go to the 1:13 mark in this video to check it out.

 14. Dirty Dancing in Crazy, Stupid, Love